TurboPack/SynEdit/Doc/Multi-caret.md

 ### New data structures

-The two new data strarctures introduces are TSynSelection (single selection):
+The two new data structures introduces are TSynSelection (single selection):

 ```pascal
   TSynSelection = record